-The National Nutrition Strategy drafted by the Ministry of Health needs to be reviewed to ensure that it cuts across sectors.
+Ministry of Health needs to be reviewed to ensure that it cuts across sectors.
 The draft Infant and Young Child Feeding Strategy is yet to come into force.
-In Botswana, food fortification is not mandatory but salt iodisation is, and the Food being established to assess the levels of nutrition sensitivity of various programmes.
-Botswana, however, recognises that the understanding of nutrition linkages within sectors needs to be strengthened, which will also generate more buyin from sectors.

-Control Act builds a strong food safety system.
+In Botswana, food fortification is not mandatory but salt iodisation is, and the Food Control Act builds a strong food safety system.
 Local industries and trade partners, however, do not comply with the International Code of Marketing of Breast-milk Substitutes.
 Advocacy efforts are ongoing to integrate nutrition into the National Development Plan for 2016-20.